Oral History Projects

 Through oral history interviews with individuals involved in the process of writing and negotiating the Toxic Substances Control Act (TSCA), we gain their perspective on the law, its impact, and whether or not it will continue to be effective in the 21st century.

-This interview was conducted as part of the Origins of Science and Technology Studies project.
-These oral histories and research interviews focus on scholars who first applied knowledge from the social sciences and humanities to study the social, political, and cultural aspects of scientific practices and technological development.
+These oral histories and research interviews focus on scholars who applied knowledge from the social sciences and humanities to study the social, political, and cultural aspects of scientific practices and technological development, ultimately leading to the formation of fields under the umbrella of Science and Technology Studies.

-Resources for Education and Action for Community Health in Ambler (REACH Ambler) brings into focus the history of Ambler, Pennsylvania, a town long affected by exposure to asbestos from the former Keasbey and Mattison asbestos plant.
-The oral histories conducted with local residents, community activists, and EPA officials for this project inform the exhibits, online resources, and related public programs all aimed at fostering an understanding of different perspectives on risk, health, and the environment.
+Resources for Education and Action for Community Health in Ambler (REACH Ambler) brings into focus the history of Ambler, Pennsylvania, a town long affected by exposure to asbestos from the former Keasbey and Mattison asbestos plants.
+The oral histories conducted with local residents, community activists, and EPA officials for this project informed the exhibits, online resources, and related public programs all aimed at fostering an understanding of different perspectives on risk, health, and the environment.
+A National Institutes of Health grant with the University of Pennsylvania supported this project.

-The Center for Oral History is documenting the lives and contributions of people with disabilities who work or study in STEM fields.
+The Center for Oral History is documenting the lives and contributions of people who identify as having (dis)abilities and who work or study in STEM fields.

-These oral histories focus on women and men who contributed to the advancement of the classification, manipulation, dissemination, storage, and retrieval of information and who developed new information systems in the twentieth century, especially those who focused on scientific knowledge.
+These oral histories focus on those who contributed to the advancement of the classification, manipulation, dissemination, storage, and retrieval of information and who developed new information systems in the 20th century, especially those who focused on scientific knowledge.